 Social impact

 Less long or less intensive guidance, resulting in slower realisation of the future prospects (staying in the Netherlands or returning to country of origin).
 A consequence may be that waiting lists are growing and that homelessness among this group is increasing, resulting in safety and humanitarian issues.
 This measure is realistic only if the state decides to make the provision to continue on a multi-year basis (this is currently a pilot).
-Assumption is that if the state continues the provision and the municipality gets sustainable budgets, a part of the budget to be used as an austerity proposal.
+Assumption is that if the government continues the provision and the municipality gets sustainable budgets, a part of the budget to be used as an austerity proposal.
 If the central government or the municipal council decide stop this facility, then the minimum municipal contribution in the first years will be needed are for winding down the provision.

 Implementation